evoldoers/biomake/README.md

 -----------------------------------

 If you want to install biomake in `/usr/local/bin` instead of adding it to your path, type `make install` in the top level directory of the repository.
-(This just creates a symlink, so don't remove the `biomake` directory after installation.)
+(This just creates a symlink, so be sure to put the repository somewhere safe, and don't remove it after installation.)

 You can also try `make test` to run the test suite.